MrRancy/lab-app-integration-guide/README.md

 >
 > resultDate should be universal time when the the test result was completed
 >
-> testMethod is one of following values: [Oralswab, Nasalswab, Nasopharyngealswab, Saliva, Throat]testTecnhique is one of the following values: [Molecular, Antibody, Antigen]
+> testMethod is one of following values: [Oralswab, Nasalswab, Nasopharyngealswab, Oropharyngealswab, Nasalandthroatswab, Nasopharyngealandoropharyngealswab Saliva, Throat]
+>
+> testTecnhique is one of the following values: [Molecular, Antibody, Antigen]
 >
 > testLanguage is one of the following values: [EN, FR, DE, IT,...] and other ISO2 country code.
 >